 Renewal cards are sent to cardholders at the beginning of the month prior to the expiration month.
 Cardholders are notified by email when their card is due to expire, when they should expect to receive the renewal card, and how to activate it once received.
 Contact the PCard Team if you have any concerns regarding an expiring card.

 There are two kinds of fraudulent charges:

-Fund codes are the three digit number UF uses to identify where a source of monies comes from.
-It is the fund code that identifies State of Florida funding, Auxiliary funding, Sponsored Projects funding, etc. Each Fund Code has rules that govern how the monies can be spent.
+Fund codes are the three-digit number used to identify where a source of moneys comes from.
+It is the fund code that identifies State of Florida funding, Auxiliary funding, Sponsored Projects funding, etc. Each Fund Code has rules that govern how the moneys can be spent.

-Cardholders, reconcilers , and approvers are all responsible to know the rules that govern the monies they are responsible for.
+Cardholders, reconcilers, and approvers are all responsible to know the rules that govern the moneys they are responsible for.